 Glock 42 Review

-Is this the ultimate 380 concealment gun?
+Is this the ultimate .380 concealed carry gun?

-In other words, not the first person you might expect to sing the praises of a little 380.
-I was somewhat surprised, then, when he produced one from his concealment holster, saying “the Glock 42 is the best concealed carry gun there is.”
+In other words, not the first person you might expect to sing the praises of a little .380.
+I was somewhat surprised, then, when he produced one from his concealment holster, saying, “the Glock 42 is the best concealed carry gun there is.”

-Unlike the usual wait-a-year-and-see, the accessory side of the industry responded immediately to the G42’s release with complementary gear.
+Unlike the usual wait-a-year-and-see, the accessory side of the industry responded immediately to the G42’s release with complimentary gear.
 Blade-Tech was the first I noticed to release a Kydex holster customized for the gun.

 The test of time

-Glock 42 specs
+Glock 42 Specifications

-My own Glock 42 was obtained at market price with my own money.
+I bought this G42 at market price with my own money.